AnushSingla/Weather-App/README.md

 WELCOME TO MY WEATHER APP .
-This is a simple webdev app
+This is a simple webdev app built for beginners.